ankitects/anki/docs/development.md

 The first build will take a while, as it downloads and builds a bunch of dependencies.
 When the build is complete, Anki will automatically start.

+If Anki fails to start, you may need to install [extra libraries](https://docs.ankiweb.net/platform/linux/missing-libraries.html).

 ## Running tests/checks

 To run all tests at once, from the top-level folder: